aparajita/capacitor-native-decorator/README.md

 ## Example

-A complete working example of `@native` can be found in the [ws-capacitor-secure-storage plugin](https://github.com/aparajita/ws-capacitor-secure-storage).
+A complete working example of `@native` can be found in the [capacitor-secure-storage plugin](https://github.com/aparajita/capacitor-secure-storage).
 There you can find all of the features of `@native` used:

 - Returning non-object values
 - Public and private native API